AmericanAirlines/Hangar/.github/CONTRIBUTING.md

 More info can be found in [Forking and Pull Requests](#forking-and-pull-requests) below.

 ### Forking and Pull Requests
 When you're ready to start writing code, make sure you [fork](https://help.github.com/articles/fork-a-repo/) this repo and use that fork to make your changes.
-It's also helpful to turn on [branch protection](https://help.github.com/en/articles/configuring-protected-branches) for your repo's `master` branch and make sure to enforce the protection for admins as well.
+It's also helpful to turn on [branch protection](https://help.github.com/en/articles/configuring-protected-branches) for your repo's `main` branch and make sure to enforce the protection for admins as well.

 #### Tracking Upstream
 To track and sync the main (upstream) repo, run this command to create a remote: `git remote add upstream git@github.com:AmericanAirlines/Hangar.git`.
-Whenever you need to sync your current branch with the `upstream master` branch, run `git pull upstream master`.
+Whenever you need to sync your current branch with the `upstream main` branch, run `git pull upstream main`.

 #### Branching
-When you start development, sync your local `master` with upstream using the command above, then create a new branch with `git checkout -b yourNewBranchName` and begin making your changes.
+When you start development, sync your local `main` with upstream using the command above, then create a new branch with `git checkout -b yourNewBranchName` and begin making your changes.

 #### Committing
 When you are ready to commit code, please do so on a feature/bugfix branch and commit only the files that are relevant to your change (e.g., **do not use** `git add .` or `git commit -a`).
 After the first time you run `npm i` to install dependencies, a git `pre-commit` will be setup which will perform several actions when you run `git commit`: